 If you apply for Medicaid, how much you are collecting as ongoing benefits and what you get in a lump sum will be looked at to see if you meet the income and asset guidelines.
-Workers’ compensation benefits and lump sum agreements are counted when determining Medicaid eligibility.
+So, when asking “Is Workers’ Comp taxable,” it is also important to know that workers’ compensation benefits and lump sum agreements are counted when determining Medicaid eligibility.

 Contact Us for Help with Your Workers’ Comp Claim

 If you are injured at work or have a work-related disease in New York, don’t attempt to navigate the complicated and ever-changing workers’ compensation process alone.
 The experienced New York Workers’ Compensation attorneys at McMahon Kublick PC in Syracuse are here help you understand the law.
 Dealing with insurance companies is something we do all the time.
 We are dedicated to making sure you receive the maximum benefits and best medical care available.